camunda/camunda-docs-manual/content/user-guide/dmn-engine/evaluate-decisions.md

 `Dish` decision is evaluated after the evaluation of `Season` and `GuestCount`.

-Results of `Season` and `GuestCount` is applied as a input to `Dish` decision for evaluation.
+Results of `Season` and `GuestCount` are applied as input to `Dish` decision for evaluation.

 Assume that the decision is executed with the following input variables:

 - `temperature`: 35
 - `dayType`: "WeekDay"

-With the above input, `season` decision table has one matching rule and generates a output value `Summer` that is mapped to the output variable `season`.
+With the above input, `season` decision table has one matching rule and generates an output value `Summer` that is mapped to the output variable `season`.
-`GuestCount` decision has one matching rule with the input `dayType` and generates a output value `4` that is mapped to the output variable `guestCount`.
+`GuestCount` decision has one matching rule with the input `dayType` and generates an output value `4` that is mapped to the output variable `guestCount`.

 The output results of the decisions `Season` and `GuestCount` are used as inputs of the `Dish` decision.
-A decision can access the result (i.e. output value) of a required decision by his output name (e.g. `season` of the Season decision).
-If the required decision has multiple matched rules then the decision gets a list of all output values instead of the single value.
+A decision can access the result (i.e., output value) of a required decision by its output name (e.g., `season` of the Season decision).
+If the required decision has multiple matched rules, then the decision gets a list of all output values instead of the single value.

-The `Dish` decision has one matching rule with the inputs generated by the required decions and generates the output `Beans salad`.
+The `Dish` decision has one matching rule with the inputs generated by the required decisions and generates the output `Bean salad`.

 ```java
 // the inputs are `temperature` = `35` and `dayType` = `WeekDay`